aditollo/grunt-svgzr/README.md

 0.1.3	Solved problem with only svg option active.

-0.1.2	minor fixes

-		added some tests
+0.1.2	minor fixes; added some tests

 0.1.1	resolved async problem